segmentio/segment-docs/src/connections/storage/aws-privatelink-beta.md

 hidden: true
 ---

 [Amazon Web Services' PrivateLink](https://aws.amazon.com/privatelink/){:target="_blank”} is an AWS service that provides private connectivity between VPCs without exposing traffic to the public Internet.
+Keeping traffic in the Amazon network reduces the data security risk associated with exposing your Warehouse traffic to the Internet.

 > info ""
 > Segment's PrivateLink integration is currently in public beta and is governed by Segment’s [First Access and Beta Preview Terms](https://www.twilio.com/en-us/legal/tos){:target="_blank”}.
+Only warehouses located in region `us-east-1` are eligible for PrivateLink.

 During the AWS PrivateLink Private Beta, Segment supports the following integrations:
 - Databricks